robertothais/next-big-sound-lite/README.md

 First setup the gem to use your API key:

+    NextBigSoundLite.api_key = 'my_key'

+If you have a private key (for writing):

-    NBS.api_key = 'your_key'
+    NextBigSoundLite.private_key = 'my_private_key'

 The methods of this wrapper are organized in the same way as the subsections of the API docs.
-For example to call the endpoint 'view' on Artists you should call:
+For example to call the endpoint 'profile' on Metrics you should call:

-    NBS::Artist.view(id)
+    NextBigSoundLite::Metric.profile(200, :start => 2.months.ago)

 Notice that the receiver has a singular name (ala Rails Models)

-Another example:

-    NBS::Metric.profile(id)

-Would call the Profile endpoint defined under the Metrics subsection.
-And so on.

-The one gotcha is the rank endpoint on the Artists subsection.
-It expects a type and an array of ids.
-E.g.

-    NBS::Artist.rank(type, [365, 654, 123])